 You can get away from the boat fumes by walking on the path along the intracoastal, where you will find fishermen, divers washing off their gear, and families BBQing under the picnic shelters.
 Look over the edge and see the huge orange starfish on the floor of the intracoastal.
 There are yellow ones too!

 What an amazing place!

 The water here is in the intracoastal near the huge port, so I'm not sure how clean it would be for swimming, but it certainly looks clean.
-Come a few hours before high tide, when the water is at its cleanest.
+Come right before high tide, when the water is cleanest.

 To get across to the island that you see from the beach under the bridge, take a ferry to Peanut Island.